Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Goldcast (now part of Cvent as of December 2025) is the video content platform built for B2B demand generation teams who treat webinars as a primary pipeline channel.
 Its strength is what happens after the camera stops: Content Lab and AI Agents turn a single recording into clips, blog posts, social content, and email copy within minutes.

-The trade-off: limited in-person event capabilities, no onsite hardware, and the Cvent acquisition introduces uncertainty about Goldcast's standalone roadmap.
+The trade-off: limited in-person event capabilities, no onsite hardware, and the Cvent acquisition introduces genuine uncertainty about Goldcast's standalone roadmap.

+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily, combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened at your event, but why that engagement matters in the context of each deal.
-Sales reps drive follow-ups from GTM Workspace, marketers build post-event plays from GTM Studio, and the same data flows into any tool via APIs and MCP.
+Sales reps drive follow-ups from GTM Workspace, marketers build post-event plays from GTM Studio, and the same intelligence flows into any tool via APIs and MCP.

 Bizzabo vs. Goldcast at a glance